-For a corporate account, the incorporation documents of the company shall be required and a board resolution authorizing the opening of the investment account.
+For a corporate account, provide the above documents in addition to the incorporation documents of the company.
+Also required is a board resolution authorizing the opening of the investment account.

-On satisfactory perusal of the documents, your stockbroker will prepare the account opening documents and forward to CSCS who will now open a CSCS account for you’re assigning you a trading account number and a CHN number.
-The Clearing House Number (CHN) identifies your account through the stock broking house.
+On satisfactory perusal of the documents, your stockbroker will prepare the account opening documents.
+He vets and forwards the documents to CSCS which will now open the investor’s account.

 How Much Does it Cost to Open A CSCS Account?